MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/analysis-services-management-pack-monitoring-configuration.md

 ## How Health Rolls Up

-The following diagram shows the roll up of the object health states.
+The following diagram shows the rollup of the object health states.

 ![Diagram of health Rolls Up.](./media/analysis-services-management-pack/health-rolls-up.png)